 Another hallmark of Horizons’ grantmaking, dating from the foundation’s earliest days, has been to target its support toward the most marginalized and underserved sectors of our community.
 Horizons is a foundation for the whole community, and has always given special priority to those least likely to find support elsewhere.
 Over the years, this priority has translated into early — and frequent — support for LGBTQ communities of color and youth, as well as the elderly, transgender people, and women.

 A new philanthropic model

 In more recent years, the foundation has continued to grow, to the point that its total assets under management now exceed $20 million, including an endowment topping $7 million.
-Annual grantmaking has grown to well over $1 million each year, and we’ve expanded the foundation’s work in supporting leaders of LGBT organizations.
-Horizons has also built extensively on an already-rich tradition of work to increase the financial support flowing to LGBT-serving organizations from both mainstream foundations and individual donors.
-Today, the foundation is a national leader in efforts to grow giving by LGBT people to LGBT causes and has brought millions of dollars to our community through advocacy with mainstream foundations.
+Annual grantmaking has grown to well over $1 million each year, and we’ve expanded the foundation’s work in supporting leaders of LGBTQ organizations.
+Horizons has also built extensively on an already-rich tradition of work to increase the financial support flowing to LGBTQ-serving organizations from both mainstream foundations and individual donors.
+Today, the foundation is a national leader in efforts to grow giving by LGBTQ people to LGBTQ causes and has brought millions of dollars to our community through advocacy with mainstream foundations.